 One of the main reasons why workers get laid off is because the company decides to cut back on costs in some way.
-The need can arise from the fact that the company is not making enough profits to cover its expenses or because it’s in massive debt and is unable to settle it except to let go off some employees.
+The need can arise from the fact that the company is not making enough profits to cover its expenses or because it needs substantial extra cash to address paying off debt.

 When a company decides to lay off employees, it should conduct the process in the right way.
 Otherwise, it’s likely to fall into more financial problems arising from lawsuit costs or severance packages.

 2. Staffing redundancies

 Layoffs also occur when a company needs to eliminate some positions due to over-staffing, outsourcing, or a modification to the roles.
 A company may want to eliminate redundant positions in order to make its operations more efficient.
 If one factors in aspects like new management and a shift in the company’s direction where jobs are redefined, then it’s easy to see that laying off workers is closely related to cost-cutting.

 Layoffs may have a considerable impact on the entire company or on just a few departments.
 Expanding some sectors, like IT, and shrinking others, like marketing, means that some employees will lose their jobs.
 In such a way, the company is able to accommodate the evolving needs of the growing sectors of the company.

 Moving the company’s operations from one area to another can also bring about the need to let go of some workers.
 Shutting down the initial location will not only affect the workers who get laid off but the surrounding community’s economy as well.
 So, if a company is planning to implement massive layoffs, it should show genuine concern for the employees by providing them with resources to help them adjust.